-This function is well-behaved and comparatively insensitive to changes in z's last significant digit.
-Therefore the obvious program to calculate f(z) is this: Real function f(z), and z when z is close enough to 1 and the obvious expression otherwise.
+Provided arctan, in and arccos are calculated to within a few ulps of working-accuracy, the obvious program for f(z) is almost equally accurate.
+But if $\ln(z)$ and $\arccos(z)$ cannot be calculated that accurately, then an unobvious program must be contrived to calculate f(z) accurately, perhaps by using a power series like when z is close enough to 1 and the obvious expression otherwise.
 The programmer must decide how many terms of the series to calculate, and at what threshold value of z to switch from the obvious expression to the series; the number of terms needed to achieve n correct significant decimals throughout $0 \le z \le 1$ somewhat exceeds n.
 When working-precision is very wide many a programmer will despair of calculating f(z) to within a few ulps of working-accuracy on the hypothetical machine, declaring the task impractical; by acquiescing to less accurate results the programmer and his client acknowledge Diminished Expectations.